-Our business is to own crude oil and product tankers and we employ a chartering strategy that seeks to capture upside opportunities in the spot market while using fixed-rate time charters and full service ship to ship transfer (or Full Service Lightering or FSL) term contracts to employ our fleet and reduce downside risks.
-Teekay Corporation, which formed us in 2007, is a leading provider of marine services to the global oil and natural gas industries and the world's largest operator of medium-sized oil tankers.
+Teekay Corporation, which formed us in 2007, is a leading provider of marine services to the global oil and natural gas industries, and together with its subsidiaries, is one of the world's largest operator of medium-sized oil tankers.
 We believe we benefit from Teekay Corporation's expertise, relationships and reputation as we operate our fleet and pursue growth opportunities.
-We have acquired the majority of our current operating fleet from Teekay Corporation at various times since our inception and we anticipate additional opportunities to expand our fleet through acquisitions of tankers from third parties, and additional tankers that Teekay Corporation may offer to us from time to time.
+We have acquired the majority of our current operating fleet from Teekay Corporation at various times since our inception and we anticipate additional opportunities to expand our fleet through acquisitions of tankers from third parties, and additional tankers that Teekay Corporation and its subsidiaries may offer to us from time to time.
 These tankers may include crude oil and product tankers.

-Commencing in the December 2015, we adopted a new dividend policy under which quarterly dividends are to range from 30% to 50% of our quarterly adjusted net income, subject to the discretion of our Board of Directors, with a minimum quarterly dividend of \$0.03 per share.
+Commencing in December 2015, we adopted a dividend policy under which quarterly dividends are to range from 30% to 50% of our quarterly adjusted net income, subject to the discretion of our Board of Directors, with a minimum quarterly dividend of \$0.03 per share.
 Adjusted net income is a non-GAAP measure which excludes specific items affecting net income that are typically excluded by securities analysts in their published estimates of our financial results.
 Prior to this change, our dividend policy was to distribute to our shareholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually).
 Our dividend policy is reviewed by our Board of Directors from time to time.
 Prior to the first quarter of 2013, we distributed to our shareholders on a quarterly basis, all of our Cash Available for Distribution, subject to any reserves our Board of Directors determined to be required for prudent conduct of our business.
 For additional information about our dividend policy, please read Item 8 - Financial Information: Dividend Policy.

 Under the supervision of our executive officers and Board of Directors, our operations are managed by Teekay Tankers Management Services Ltd. (our Manager), a subsidiary of Teekay Corporation, that provides to us commercial, technical, administrative and strategic services.
 We have entered into a long-term agreement with our Manager (the Management Agreement) pursuant to which our Manager and its affiliates provide to us technical, administrative and strategic services.
 Commercial services are provided to us by other wholly or partially owned subsidiaries of Teekay Corporation that manage the Teekay Suezmax Pool, the Teekay Aframax Pools and the Taurus Tankers LR2 Pool.
 We pay our Manager a market-based fee for its services.
 In order to provide our Manager with an incentive to improve our operation and financial conditions, we have agreed to pay a performance fee to our Manager under certain circumstances, in addition to the basic fee provided in the Management Agreement.
-Please read Item 7 - Major Shareholders and Related Party Transactions: Related Party Transactions- Management Agreement for additional information about the Management Agreement.
+Please read Item 7 - Major Shareholders and Related Party Transactions: Related Party Transactions-Management Agreement for additional information about the Management Agreement.